• Ticket Fines and Penalties in Connecticut

 CDL Disqualifications

-You’ll lose your CDL for 180 days if you:
+You'll lose your CDL for at least 180 days if you:

 • Violate a driver or vehicle out-of-service order while transporting nonhazardous materials.

-• Violate a driver or vehicle out-of-service order while transporting hazardous materials required to be placarded, or while driving a vehicle designed to transport 16 or more passengers.
+• Violate a driver or vehicle out-of-service order while transporting hazardous materials required to be placarded, or while driving a vehicle designed to transport 16 passengers or more.

 Visit FMCSA or refer to the Connecticut Commercial Driver’s Manual for more detailed information.